n6xej/RRStructureScannerSwift5/README.md

 ### Summary

-This version builds on Xcode 9 and uses Swift v4.
+This version builds on Xcode 10 and uses Swift v5 and StructureSDK v9.
 You will need a [Structure Sensor](http://structure.io) and the StructureSDK.
 <p align="left">
   <img src="RRStructureScanner/wal.png" alt="shaded view" width="280"/>
 </p>